Introduction:

 Definitions:

-s = batches of sausage rolls
+s = boxes of soft drinks

 Equations: